Beeradd/Senior-Project/README.md

 This project wasn't meant for modular development or deployment, it was an in house proof-of-concept.
 ***************

-For detailed information on how to run the system, please refer to the CAVE_deliverable pdf
+For detailed information on how to run the system, please refer to the Deliverables/CAVE_deliverable pdf